Aravinda VK

 Kadalu Storage is still under development, Please provide your valuable feedback (https://github.com/kadalu/moana/issues) to make Kadalu Storage production ready for you!

-About Aravinda Vishwanathapura
+About Aravinda VK

 Co-Founder, CTO - Kadalu Technologies